function61/eventhorizon/docs/quickstart.md

 2017/03/22 14:28:30 bootstrap: bootstrapped Writer cluster with {"writer_ip":"1.2.3.4","auth_token":"..."}
 ```

+The above command essentially uploads a JSON file to your S3 bucket to let clients
+know how to connect to Writer servers.

-Now (in your Writer server), start the Writer server:
+Now start the Writer on the server:

 ```
 $ docker run --name pyramid -d --net=host -v /pyramid-data:/pyramid-data -e STORE=... fn61/pyramid pyramid writer